majorpeter/puha-hw/README.md

 Connect C to 3.3 V power supply, connect E to a series resistor that is connected to GND.
 The voltage measured on E will be a function of R value and illuminance.

 The resistor value should be above 165 Ohm (allows 20 mA at 3.3 V) and under 3.3 kOhm (allows 1 mA ~ 1000 lx). `3.3 k << 50 k` (input impedance can be ignored).

+### Temperature and Humidity measurement

+The HTU21D sensor is attached to the I2C1 peripheral of the MCU.
+The sensor's 7-bit address is `0x40` (`0x80` with the R/W bit).
+After powering up the device, a soft reset is recommended (`0xFE`).

+The sensor can be used in _hold master_ and _no hold master_ modes.
+The hold master mode means that the SCL line is blocked while measuring (clock stretch).
+This can be used in this application since there are no other devices on the bus.
+Humidity measurement takes 16 ms (12 bits), temperature measurement is 50 ms (14 bits).
+Resolution can be set in the `User Register`.

+Measurements can be read with or without an 8-bit CRC.